ChristianThibeault/ChristianThibeault/README.md

   A command-line tool that wraps `strace` to provide human-readable insights into a program's execution.
 It summarizes file access, memory usage, and network activity, with output formats like summaries, verbose reports, JSON, and beautiful tree visualizations.

 - [`Cadena`](https://github.com/Cadena-Platform/Cadena)
-  A web app that helps students in Quebec buy and sell used books.
+  A web app that helps students in Quebec buy and sell used books (see: [Cadena.ca](https://www.cadena.ca)).
 I worked mainly on the backend (Django + PostgreSQL + Azure).

 ---